FOR MORE INFORMATION ON THE SPECIFIC MINISTRIES OF BCC|YOUTH, CLICK THE LINKS BELOW:

 Each Student Gets A Mentor

-This year, we want to emphasize the importance of discipleship and mentoring as a part of our Confirmation process.
+Each year, we like to emphasize the importance of discipleship and mentoring as a part of our Confirmation process.
 A mentor is simply someone who will spend time with a confirmation student in order to discuss the topics covered during each retreat.
-Studies show that students who are known well by a broad number of adults have a better chance of growing and sticking with their faith after they graduate High School.
+We do this because students who are known well by a broad number of adults in their life have a better chance of growing and sticking with their faith throughout their life.

 A word about mentors